pulse2percept/pulse2percept/doc/topics/units.rst

 Many numbers in pulse2percept stand for physical quantities: a current, a duration, a distance on the retina, or a position in the visual field.
-The :py:mod:`~pulse2percept.units` module lets you say which, so that the library can check you meant it:
+The :py:mod:`~pulse2percept.units` module lets you say which, so that the library can make sure you meant it:

 .. code-block:: python